pem2k/mvc-blog/README.md

 ## Usage

-This project can be used at LINK HERE, it can also be used locally by running the command "npm start" if it has been installed locally as described above.
+This project can be used at [https://mvc-blog-app.herokuapp.com/](https://mvc-blog-app.herokuapp.com/), it can also be used locally by running the command "npm start" if it has been installed locally as described above.

 ## Questions